 Previously, LG V30 was expected to receive the Android 8.1 Oreo update in the part of the Android Enterprise program, but now it seems that LG has decided to skip Android 8.1.
 So the next major android update for V30 and V30S ThinQ flagships is Android 9 Pie, since the V30 series received Android Oreo recently.
 In March 2018, the Search giant unveiled the first developer preview of Android P with many awesome features.
 In May, at Google I/O 2018, the first beta of Android P arrived.

 Later, second, third and final Betas arrived with many refinements and stability also got improved.
 Finally on August 6th, the Search Giant released the official version of Android 9 with the codename of Pie.
 The release of Pie took place earlier than anticipated release date, indeed.
 The rollout for Google Pixel and Pixel 2 flagships begins already and Essential also starts the rollout for PH-1 devices.

 As Google released the Pie update early and because of the advantage of Project Treble, LG most likely start the rollout of the Android 9 update soon for its flagships.

-The official rollout dates of Pie for LG V30 and V30S ThinQ flagships will be posted here as soon as LG announced them.
+The confirmed rollout dates of Pie for LG V30 and V30S ThinQ flagships will be posted here as soon as LG announced them.